stdio-ghana/laboratory-ghana/README.md

 1. Take or receive lab request
 2. Take the apppropriate sample(stool,blood,urine etc) for the test
-3. Test is being performed on the sample
+3. Test being performed on the sample
-4. Test results are generated
+4. Enter Test results
-5. Print out results
+5. Print out report